amenadiane/devops/README.md

 npm ci
 pm2 start "npm start"

 * validate.sh -> this script will validate whether the app is up on port 8080

 #!/usr/bin/env bash
 sleep 10

-# validating that the host is up on 8080
+#validating that the host is up on 8080
 nc -zv 127.0.0.1 8080

-**3. Finally setup the CODEDEPLOY to deploy onto our EC2.**
+**3. Finally setup CODEPIPELINE to orchestrate the deployment by reaching out to CODEDEPLOY to deploy onto our EC2.

 #**VALIDATION**